SOLO BACKPACKING TRAVEL HANDBOOK

 23) Border crossing 🚌 Arequipa to La Paz, Bolivia

 I embarked yet again on a neverending bus ride to cross the border.
 But La Paz is a must-see if you want a culture shock.
-From its bustling fruit markets on the streets, witches selling dead baby alpacas on the roads, and all sorts of curiosities to the women's boxing tournaments, La Paz was an enchanting fusion of multifaceted experiences.
+From its bustling fruit markets on the streets and witches selling dead baby alpacas on the roads to the women's boxing tournaments, La Paz was an enchanting fusion of curious, quirky experiences.

 © Maylis Moubarak